-Sites are responsible for adapting the Sample ICF provided in the MTN-043 study protocol as needed for local use.
+Sample ICFs are provided in the MTN-042 study protocol for each cohort of the Mother ICF, as content varies slightly across cohorts for mother, and one for the Infant ICF, applicable to all four cohorts.
+Sites are responsible for adapting the samples as needed for local use.
 Local adaptation may include reformatting the ICFs in accordance with local IRB/EC requirements, as well as translating the forms into applicable participant languages.
 Sites are responsible for following the procedures in the MTN Manual of Operational Procedures (MOP) Section 9 and the DAIDS protocol registration requirements when adapting and translating site-specific ICFs.
 Unless waived by the IRB/EC, all adapted ICFs must still contain the nine required elements of informed consent as defined in 45 CFR 46.116.
 All ICFs (English, translated, and back-translations) must be reviewed and approved by MTN LOC (FHI 360) prior to IRB/EC submission.
 After ethics approval, ICFs must be submitted to the DAIDS PRO prior to their initial use.